cyrus13/tensorflow-docker/README.md

 # 1.13.1.cpu-py3.7.Dockerfile
 Tensorflow on Docker with Python 3.7 (not officially supported by Tensorflow yet, but it works fine with some experiments I am using).

-You can either "Build from Source" or Pull the image from DockerHub.
+You can either ["Build from Source"] or [Pull the image from DockerHub](https://github.com/cyrus13/tensorflow-docker#pull-image-from-dockerhub-1).

-## Instructions on how to use 1.13.1.cpu-py3.7.Dockerfile
+## Building Docker image from source: 1.13.1.cpu-py3.7.Dockerfile

 How to build:
 1. Download [1.13.1.cpu-py3.7.Dockerfile](1.13.1.cpu-py3.7.Dockerfile) from the repository